Leper Queen

-The Leper Queen is a fictional villain appearing in American comic books published by Marvel Comics.
+The Leper Queen is a supervillain appearing in American comic books published by Marvel Comics.
 She is the masked leader of the Sapien League, an extremist anti-mutant organization that is similar to Friends of Humanity.

 Biography

 The Mutant Daughter

-The Leper Queen is five months pregnant with her daughter when a mutant passes by and her fetus lurches as it becomes "infected".
-When her daughter is a few months old, she can already create sparks.
-At the age of two years, she sest fire to their house which results in her death and her mother's face being burned.
-Her mother decides to call herself the Leper Queen and to kill all mutants.
+The Leper Queen was originally a normal woman whose unborn child was "infected" by a passing mutant.
+At the age of two, the child manifests pyrokinetic mutant abilities and burns down her house, killing herself and scarring her mother.
+The latter swears revenge against all mutants, calling herself the Leper Queen.

 Decimation

 The day after M-Day, the Leper Queen attacks the Xavier Institute with the Sapien League.
-She is first seen to be attacking Mammomax, Erg, and Peepers, who are racing to Xavier's mansion for sanctuary.
-The Sapien League ties them to X-shaped crosses and attempts to burn them to death.
+She is first seen to be attacking Mammomax, Erg, and Peepers, who are attempting to gain sanctuary in Xavier's mansion.
+The Sapien League ties the three to X-shaped crosses and attempts to burn them to death.
 They are stopped by Wolverine and Colossus, who had seen the smoke from this attack.
 After this failure, she also leads an attack on the mansion.
 It is only by the combined efforts of the X-Men and the Sentinel Squad O*N*E that the Sapien League is stopped.
 During this fight, Iceman is captured.
-When the Leper Queen tries to execute him, he suddenly regains his powers and causes her arm to freeze, making her flee and encounter both Outlaw and Peepers as she escapes.
+When the Leper Queen tries to execute him, he suddenly regains his powers and freezes her arm, making her flee and encounter both Outlaw and Peepers as she escapes.

 After tracking Polaris and Havok (who had left the institute in search of Lorna's powers) to Puerto Rico, members of the Sapien League are attacked by Havok, who stops their attack on an old man.
-Then, they call upon the Leper Queen, who is visiting the grave of her daughter.
-She arrives to kill Havok and Polaris but is stopped by Havok, who has just killed Daap, an alien that crash-landed and bore a striking resemblance to former X-Statix member, Doop.
-The remains of the alien reform and carry Polaris and the Queen to a nearby temple of Apocalypse.
-Apocalypse finds the Leper Queen's bloodlust and thirst for vengeance too much to handle and denies her the chance to become one of his Horsemen, Pestilence, gives that "honor" to Polaris instead, and chains the Leper Queen in a dungeon.
+Then, they call upon the Leper Queen, who is visiting her daughter's grave.
+She arrives to kill Havok and Polaris, but is stopped by Havok.
+The alien Daap, who had been killed by Havok, reforms its body and brings Polaris and the Leper Queen to a nearby temple of Apocalypse.
+Apocalypse finds the Leper Queen's bloodlust and thirst for vengeance too much to handle and denies her the chance to become one of his Horsemen, Pestilence.
+He gives that "honor" to Polaris instead and chains the Leper Queen in a dungeon.